-% Change Excluding Foreign Six Mont Jun % Change Excluding Foreign (\$ in millions) 2023 2022 % Change Exchange 2023 2022 % Change Exchange Bridion \$ 502 \$ 426 18 % 19 % \$ 989 \$ 821 21 % 23 % Prevymis 143 103 39 % 42 % 273 197 39 % 43 %
+Three Mo Septer % Change Excluding Foreign Nine Months Ended September 30, % Change Excluding Foreign (\$ in millions) 2023 2022 % Change Exchange 2 2023 2022 % Change Exchange Bridion \$ 424 \$ 423 - % - % \$ 1,413 \$ 1,244 14 % 15 % Prevymis 157 114 38 % 38 % 430 310 39 % 41 %

-Worldwide sales of Bridion, for the reversal of two types of neuromuscular blocking agents used during surgery, grew 18% and 21% in the second quarter and first six months of 2023, respectively, primarily due to higher demand, particularly in the U.S., reflecting Bridion's growing market share among neuromuscular blockade reversal agents.
-The patent that provided market exclusivity for Bridion in the European Union (EU) expired in July 2023; the Company anticipates sales of Bridion in these markets will decline in future periods.
+Worldwide sales of Bridion, for the reversal of two types of neuromuscular blocking agents used during surgery, were essentially flat in the third quarter of 2023 reflecting higher demand in the U.S., due in part to Bridion's growing market share among neuromuscular blockade reversal agents, offset by lower demand in ex-U.S. markets due to generic competition, particularly in Europe.
+The patent that provided market exclusivity for Bridion in the European Union (EU) expired in July 2023.
+Accordingly, the Company is experiencing sales declines of Bridion in these markets and expects the declines to continue.
+Global sales of Bridion grew 14% in the first nine months of 2023 primarily due to higher demand and pricing in the U.S.

-Worldwide sales of Prevymis, a medicine for prophylaxis (prevention) of cytomegalovirus (CMV) infection and disease in adult CMV-seropositive recipients of an allogenic hematopoietic stem cell transplant, grew 39% in both the second quarter and first six months of 2023 largely due to higher demand in the U.S. and Europe, as well as continued uptake from the 2022 launch in China.
+Worldwide sales of Prevymis, a medicine for prophylaxis (prevention) of cytomegalovirus (CMV) infection and disease in adult CMV-seropositive recipients of an allogenic hematopoietic stem cell transplant, grew 38% and 39% in the third quarter and first nine months of 2023, respectively, largely due to higher demand in the U.S. and Europe, as well as continued uptake from the 2022 launch in China.
 In June 2023, the FDA approved a new indication for Prevymis for prophylaxis of CMV disease in adult kidney transplant recipients at high risk (Donor CMV-seropositive/Recipient CMV-seronegative [D+/R-]) following a priority review.
+In October 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended approval of Prevymis for this new indication.
+The CHMP's recommendation will be reviewed by the EC for marketing authorization in the EU and a final decision is expected later in 2023.